-There are currently four types of IDR plans.
+There are currently four types of IDR plans that help students pay off their loans.
 Most federal loans are eligible for one or more IDR plans, and many are eligible for any of the four.
 However, only federal loans can be placed on IDR plans offered by the federal government – private loans are not eligible.
 Furthermore, if a borrower decides to consolidate federal debt with a private bank or lender, then he or she relinquishes eligibility for enrolling in an IDR plan.

 Borrowers can find out what plans their loans are eligible for, as well as apply for IDR plans, by contacting their federal student loan servicer.
 IDR allows borrowers to lower their monthly payments and extend the term of their repayment beyond the standard ten-year repayment plan.
 To do so, borrowers provide proof of income to their servicers along with information on their family size.
 Depending upon the plan selected, a borrower’s monthly payment will be anywhere from 10 to 20 percent of their discretionary income.
 In some cases, a borrower’s monthly payment may only be $0 a month on an IDR plan.

 The four plans currently available to borrowers are the Income-Contingent Repayment (ICR) Plan, Income-Based Repayment (IBR) Plan, Pay As You Earn (PAYE) Plan, and Revised Pay As You Earn (REPAYE) Plan.
 Stafford loans, direct consolidation loans, grad PLUS loans, and even Perkins loans (must be consolidated with the federal government first)